Peanut-Butter-OSS/PDF-Marking-Tool/docs/scripts/UserVideo.md

 #### Snippet 22 - START

 ## How to finalise a marked document
-If the marked is satisfied with the calculated marks, the final step is to FINALISE the document.
+If the marker is satisfied with the calculated marks, the final step is to FINALISE the document.
 Notice in the bottom left corner of the results page, there is a new button titled "Finalise".
 When this button is clicked, the document will be moved into a FINAL state, after which marks can no longer be added or changed.

 Let me demonstrate this by finalising the document.